gallofeliz/my-own-ip-camera/README.md

   - https://www.happytimesoft.com/products/onvif-server/index.html
 - Detect with accelemeter (or similar) camera position and ajust auto flip
 - Add audio
+- Isolate internal / public ports ; put rtsp inside the docker image ?
+Or better separated (logs are better ;)) ?
 - Add led to say that cam is used ?
+Maybe we can use RPI already installed led